saskiapoldmaa/saskiapoldmaa.github.io/articles/landau.md

-# Reconstructing spectra –– deriving Landau distributions through simulation & Fourier transform
+# Reconstructing spectra – deriving Landau distributions

 Whatever spectra you look at – the QDC data from a scintillator, calorimeter, or the signal distribution of our own detector COSMOSS, you will recognize a very specific distribution.
 For example...